smash-gift/fullstack-dev-test/README.md

  - [ ] Create a repository for your project or a fork
  - [ ] Send us your repository link

+## Issues and Questions

+> feel free to open issues with your questions and suggestions